MUSTE-Project/MULLE/BACKLOG.md

 Currently we depend on a fork of GF with only the Haskell runtime.
 The reason for this is that the above mentioned repo is absolutely *huge*.

-Rename stack.yamls
----

-The name ought to refer to the GHC version.
-Also, there should just be one stack.yaml in the root of the project that manages both packages -- see e.g. the `stack.yaml` in `digestive-functors`.